George P. Bush: Tenure

 Bush assumed office on January 2, 2015.

 As state land commissioner, Bush oversaw the Texas General Land Office (GLO), which manages about 13 million acres of state land and is in charge of auctions for leases to extract oil and natural gas on those lands.

 In 2015, the GLO under Bush took control of the Alamo, a historic site in San Antonio, ending the state's partnership with the Daughters of the Republic of Texas (DRT), which had managed the site for decades.
 In firing DRT as managers of the Alamo, Bush alleged that the group had violated its contract.
-Bush locked the DRT out of the Daughters of the Republic of Texas Library, and the GLO claimed ownership over the Library's collections and artifacts.
+Bush locked the DRT out of the Daughters of the Republic of Texas Library, and the GLO claimed ownership over the library's collections and artifacts.
 DRT sued, and the suit was settled in 2016, with Bush and the GLO relinquishing their claims and agreeing to pay the DRT $200,000 in legal fees.
 Bush oversaw a $450-million remodel of the Alamo and the plaza around it.
 In 2015, Bush spoke at a fundraising event for the Alamo Endowment, which took over management of the site in conjunction with the GLO.
 English singer Phil Collins donated various Alamo-related artifacts to the State of Texas, with the stipulation that the State of Texas build a facility to hold the artifacts within a seven-year period.
 The Texas state legislature made a one-time infusion of $25 million to Bush's GLO to redevelop the Alamo site, and the city of San Antonio agreed to provide $1 million for the redevelopment.

 Bush dismissed some one hundred land commission employees hired under the preceding Commissioner Jerry E. Patterson.
 According to the San Antonio Express-News, Bush paid almost $1 million in taxpayer funds to encourage the dismissed personnel not to file suit against either him or the agency.
 He kept at least forty persons on the payroll for up to five months after terminating their employment; they agreed in writing not to sue.

 In 2016, the office began a multi-year study on the flood effects of the Houston area and Texas coast.

 In June 2020, amid reports that George W. Bush and Jeb Bush would not support Trump's re-election, George P. Bush announced his full support for Trump, saying "Trump is the only thing standing between America and socialism."

 In 2021, Bush supported the ouster of Liz Cheney from her position as chair of the House Republican Conference in Congress.

-In 2020 and 2021, Bush said he was considering running for Texas attorney general in 2022 against incumbent Ken Paxton, a Republican plagued by scandal.
+In 2020 and 2021, Bush said he was considering running for Texas attorney general in 2022 against incumbent Ken Paxton, a Republican accused of scandal.
 On June 2, 2021, Bush officially announced his candidacy.